 You know by Patricia Johnson’s ready smile and friendly tilt of the head that she is the kind of volunteer to put everyone at ease, a handy skill when working with Library patrons as they practise their English language skills.

 “Being a Library volunteer suits me,” says Patricia who works at the University of Calgary library.
-“I have a great day job, but volunteering is often the highlight of my week.
-I work alongside other great volunteers, helping people develop a skill they will use for the rest of their lives.
-What could be better!”
+“I have a great day job, but volunteering is often the highlight of my week."
 Read more >

 Back in grade 3, Matthew Tse signed up for the Computer Buddies program through Calgary Public Library and the experience altered the course of his young life.

 “I remember when I was one of those small buddies, not knowing anything about computers,” says Matthew.
-“My big buddy taught me everything I wanted to know and more.
-It was probably one of the best things that had happened in those dreary elementary school days.
-And so, I like to share with all my ‘little buddies’ this awesome feeling that I had felt when I was their age.”
+“My big buddy taught me everything I wanted to know and more.”
 Read more >

 When Marian Erb moved to Calgary from Ireland 36 years ago, one of the first things she did was track down her community library.